prowe12/runDisort_py/README.md

-Installation Instructions (these require editing!)
-1) Copy these files to your directory.
-2) Within the installation directory, modify the makefile as needed for the fortran compiler you have; here we use gfortan.
-Run "make".
-3) A file called "disort_driver_py” should be created.
-This is the code that will call disort.
-4) Further instructions pending ...

 A note on precision: some variables in DISORT are single precision.
 Sensitivity studies indicate that best accuracy is achieved when all layer optical depths in typical model atmospheres are above 10^-5.
 For example, for a total optical depth of 0.5 and temperatures near 240 K, our studies indicate that including a layer optical depth of 10^-6 results in round-off errors in zenith downwelling radiance of ~0.2 mW/(m2 sr cm-1), whereas omitting this layer from the calculation causes an error of only ~0.004 mW/(m2 sr cm-1).
 Furthermore, omitting extremely thin layers saves computational time.
 For this reason, the code excludes upper atmospheric layers with optical depths below 10^-5 (this is done on a wavenumber-by-wavenumber basis).
 If such thin layers need to be included, it is possible to compile entirely in double-precision at a computational cost probably less than 20% (see DISORT documentation).
 As described by Istvan Laszlo (personal communication), "To run DISORT in double-precision you should use DISORTsp.f, which is currently only available in pre-version 3 distributions, like in DISORT2.0beta.
 To create the double-precision version it is, however, not sufficient to simply auto-double DISORTsp.f at compile time.
 You would first need to change all instances of R1MACH to D1MACH.
 Then you should compile all files with the auto-double option, except one file: RDI1MACH.f should be compiled without this option.
 Finally you would need to link all compiled files to create the executable."